Queen Elizabeth II Cup (Japan)

 The Queen Elizabeth II Cup (Queen Elizabeth II Commemorative Cup until 2012) is an International Grade 1 flat horse race in Japan for three-year-old and above thoroughbred fillies and mares run over a distance of 2,200 metres (approximately 1 mile 3 furlongs) on the turf at Kyoto Racecourse in November.

+Originally called the Victoria Cup, it was renamed the Queen Elizabeth II Cup in 1975 to commemorate the visit of Elizabeth II to Japan.

 History

 The race was first run in 1976 over a distance of 2,400 metres (1 mile 4 furlongs).
 It was originally for three-year-old fillies only and was the third leg of the Japanese Fillies' Triple Crown.
 In 1996, it was opened to older female horses and was reduced to its present distance.
 In the same year the Shuka Sho was established and became the third leg of the Fillies' Triple Crown.